Vijay-Kumar-Ds/Videojs-with-Dashjs/README.md

 # Video.js - HTML5 Video Player with advertisement random positions and Streaming MPEG-DASH

-  Streaming MPEG-DASH is not now available.
+  Streaming MPEG-DASH is now available.

 **Videojs** is a plugin